Looking for LGBTQ enemies to lovers books? Here are 15 LGBTQ+ Enemies to Lovers books you seriously need to read!

 2. We set the dark on fire by Tehlor Kay Mejia

-This book features one of the best wlw enemies to lovers romances that I’ve read!
-It's a Ya dystopian novel featuring a wlw romance and Latine representation.
+One best queer enemies to lovers romances!
+This Ya dystopian novel features a wlw romance and Latine representation.
+Perfect for fans of The Handmaid’s Tale.

 We Set The Dark On Fire follows Daniela Vargas.
 She lives in a dystopian world where each man is entitled to 2 wives.
 A Primera and a Segunda.
 The Primera is intelligent, calm and analytical.
 The Segunda is the mother figure.